FAQ about Compute Cloud

 How do Yandex Cloud VMs differ from regular hosting?

-Traditional hosting offers you resources on lease with pre-agreed performance for a fixed time.
-Yandex Cloud VMs allow you to use cloud resources as your personal data center.
+Traditional hosting offers resources on lease with pre-agreed performance for a fixed term.
+Yandex Cloud VMs enable you to use cloud resources as your personal data center.
 At the same time, you get all the advantages of the fault tolerant infrastructure Yandex Cloud data centers provide.

 You can scale your cloud infrastructure as your performance requirements change.
-This way you can control how many resources you are using at any given time and how much you pay for them.
+This way you can manage how many resources you are using at any given time and how much you pay for them.

-You will also have complete control over the VM status.
-You can start and stop VMs when you need to.
+You will also be able to monitor and manage the status of your VMs.
+You can start and stop VMs as needed.
 You can set up your VM software configuration and change it as required.
-Disk images and snapshots allow you to easily transfer data between your VMs.
+Disk images and snapshots enable you to easily transfer data between your VMs.

 How do I get started with a Yandex Cloud VM?